EdwardFerdian/mri-tagging-strain/README.md

 # mri-tagging-strain
-Deep learning framework for strain estimation on CMR Tagging images version 1.0 by Edward Ferdian

 This is an implementation of the paper [Fully Automated Myocardial Strain Estimation from Cardiovascular MRI–tagged Images Using a Deep Learning Framework in the UK Biobank](https://pubs.rsna.org/doi/10.1148/ryct.2020190032) using Tensorflow 1.8.0.

 The framework consists of 2 different networks:
 - Localisation CNN (available): it takes a single MRI Image (256x256) and performs a regression to output bounding box coordinates of the top left and bottom right, enclosing the myocardium with extra 30% space on each side.